Matcha vs. Coffee Caffeine: A Head-to-Head Comparison

 The secret isn't the caffeine itself.
 It's the L-theanine.

-Matcha contains roughly 15–40 mg of L-theanine per serving, an amino acid that crosses the blood-brain barrier and increases alpha brain wave activity.
+Matcha contains roughly 15–40 mg of L-theanine per serving, an amino acid that crosses the blood-brain barrier and has been associated with increased alpha brain wave activity.
 Alpha waves are associated with a state of relaxed alertness, the kind of focus you get during a good flow state.

 Coffee doesn't contain L-theanine.
-It delivers caffeine in isolation, which means you get the full stimulant punch without a built-in moderator.
-That's why the matcha vs coffee caffeine experience differs so sharply: coffee tends to produce a sharper spike in energy followed by a more noticeable drop.
+It delivers caffeine in isolation, which means you get a stronger standalone stimulant effect without a built-in moderating compound like L-theanine.
+That's why the matcha vs coffee caffeine experience differs so sharply: coffee often produces a sharper spike in energy, which can be followed by a more noticeable drop for some people.

 A systematic review published in Cureus found that the L-theanine and caffeine combination improved short-term sustained attention and overall cognition across multiple clinical trials.
 The combination also reduced task-related mind wandering, a finding that matters if your work involves deep concentration.